Skip to Content

 You can choose from a huge range of subjects to study at Massey.
 Follow the links to see all the courses you can take within each subject.

 Looking for an internship or more academic experiences outside the classroom?
 Massey offers full-semester internships and other experiential opportunities to enhance your studies.
-One great option is to intern in the International Office with the Study Abroad and Student Exchange team.
+One great option is to intern in the International Relations Office with the Study Abroad and Student Exchange team.

 Semester 1 is equivalent to the spring/winter semester in the Northern Hemisphere.
 Semester 2 aligns with the fall semester.
 When you review our semester dates to book your flights, plan to arrive on campus one week before the start of lectures to attend our International Student Information Session.